zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/cells/mutual_authentication_between_cell_services.md

     The certificate authority should be able to be integrated with a CDN provider, Kubernetes, Runway and cloud managed load balancers/services that support mTLS.
     Recommending using a Docker sidecar where feasible.
-Existing open source software or cloud provided mechanisms should be used for managing certificates
+Existing open source software or cloud provided mechanisms should be used for managing certificates.

-1. **Ease of use.**
+1. **Ease of use**

-    The management of mTLS should be able to be handled transparently to developers
+    The management of mTLS should be able to be handled transparently to developers.

 1. **Authorization**

-    Using mTLS headers as an option for authorization as well as authentication should be considered
+    Using mTLS headers as an option for authorization as well as authentication should be considered.

 ## Requirements